trizist/aistudio-samples/deep-learning-in-ais/super_resolution/README.md

 ### Step 3: Download the Dataset
 1. This experiment requires the **DIV2K dataset** to run.
-2. Download the dataset from `s3://dsp-demo-bucket/div2k-data` into an asset called DIV2K.
+2. Download the dataset from `s3://dsp-demo-bucket/div2k-data` into an asset called DIV2K and aws region should be selected as **us-west-2**.

 ### Step 4: Verify Project Files
 1. Clone the GitHub repository: